cpinitiative/usaco-guide/README.md

 ## Contributing

+You may find [this live editor](https://usaco.guide/liveupdate) helpful when editing modules.
 For more information contributing, view our [Contributing module](https://usaco.guide/general/contributing).

 - If you're looking to add/modify modules, refer to the `content/` folder.
 - If you're looking to add/modify problem solutions, refer to the `solutions/` folder.